 It isn’t the case here and there are 2 main reasons why synthetic diamond prices are kept high.

 First of all, the process of polishing a diamond utilizes the same techniques that were used a hundred years ago.
 Diamonds are the hardest material on Earth and only a diamond can be used to polish a diamond.
-Typically, this is done in the form of powdered abrasives on a polishing wheel.
+Today, this is done in the form of powdered abrasives on a polishing wheel.

 More importantly, a diamond cutter’s work is a labor intensive and requires highly skilled personals as well as specialized equipment.
-The cost for processing a rough diamond (whether it is synthetic or natural) is very much the same!
+The overhead cost for processing a rough diamond (whether it is synthetic or natural) is very much the same!

 The second factor which accounts for costs comes from the distribution channels such as retailers, marketing, lab fees, taxes and everyone in the supply/distribution chain.
 While you can argue that man-made stones removes the cost of mining from the equation, the truth is that lab grown stones have significant costs in production as well.
 With the current level of technology, lab grown stones require huge amounts of time for them to reach an effective size.
 And in any businesses, time is money.